-With a permanent collection of more than 1500 works by 400 Australian artists, the Bathurst Regional Art Gallery displays curated exhibitions plus a diverse range of touring exhibitions.
+With a permanent collection of more than 2000 works by Australian artists, the Bathurst Regional Art Gallery (BRAG) displays curated exhibitions plus a diverse range of touring exhibitions.
 The gallery’s collection was established in 1955 and is now run by the Regional Council which welcomes 30,000 visitors each year.

 Address: 70–78 Keppel St, Bathurst

-Tucked at the back of the Webb Chambers heritage building, Webb & Co beverage Emporium is a great place for a pre-dinner cocktail, craft beer or local wine.
+Tucked at the back of the Webb Chambers heritage building, Webb & Co Beverage Emporium is a great place for a pre-dinner cocktail, craft beer or local wine.
 Don’t let the small-scale fool you, this local haunt goes big on grandeur.
 Think classic cocktails, locally grown wines, and craft beer, all in a historical setting.

 Address: 3/175/179 George St, Bathurst